 4. IT organizations detect and address only 57 percent of critical issues before they impact the business

-Learn more about the value of improving your service desk health in Numerify’s exclusive new eBook.
+Learn more about the value of improving your service desk health in Numerify’s exclusive new eBook, The Case for IT Analytics: The Definite Guide to Decoding Your Service Desk and Maximizing Performance.

 [Photo credit: publicdomainpictures.net.]